What is Muslim Piety?

 (The painting included in this blog is from a seventeenth century manuscript of ʿAṭṭār’s Mantiq al-tair (Language of the Birds; or The Conference of the Birds).
 The painting depicts a scene of a story in which a ruffian is about to kill a poor man with his sword when he discovers that his wife has given the poor man a piece of bread, and therefore he is not allowed to kill the man.
 In this story, the ruffian and his wife possibly symbolise different qualities of God, i.e., Justice and Compassion respectively.
 For a brief analysis of the story and the painting, see Murad Mumtaz, “The Bread of Mercy: An Illustration from the Mantiq al-Tair (2017): https://www.metmuseum.org/blogs/ruminations/2017/bread-of-mercy-conference-of-birds)

 © Maarten Holtzapffel and the Beyond Sharia ERC Project, 2022.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 101020403).
 Any unlicensed use of this blog without written permission from the author and the Beyond Sharia ERC Project is prohibited.
 Any use of this blog should give full credit to Maarten Holtzapffel and the Beyond Sharia ERC Project.

 Leave a Reply